Xinecraft/MultiModulePluginMinecraft/README.md

 # A MultiModule Template for Minecraft Plugin in Gradle

-Random experiment, Learning & Trying to create a Minecraft plugin with multiple modules which can build a all in one uber jar.
+Random experiment, Learning & trying to create a Minecraft plugin with multiple modules which can build a all in one uber jar.

 ## Build
 ```